r-lib/Rapp/README.md

 Assigning `NULL` to a symbol declares a positional argument.
 If the symbol has a `...` suffix or prefix, it becomes a collector for a variable number of positional arguments.
-Positional arguments always come into the R app as character strings.
+Positional arguments always come into the R app as character strings, and they are required by default unless you mark them as `required: false` via annotations.

-For example, this small `greet` app declares a `<NAME>` positional argument and prints it:
+For example, this small `greet` app declares a required `<NAME>` positional argument and prints it:

 ``` r